GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Nebular diagnostics

 \subsection{Iron abundance}

 Iron is another useful element for constraining the enrichment mechanism due to the specific production channels.
-Despite being an abundant element, Fe lines are usually difficult to observe due to the significant depletion in dust of Fe in the ISM, which typically leaves only $\sim 1\%$ of Fe in the gas phase \citep{jenkins2009}.
+Despite being an abundant element, Fe lines are usually difficult to observe due to the significant depletion in dust of Fe in the ISM, which typically leaves only $\sim 1\%$ of Fe in the gas phase \citep{jenkins2009}. \redtxt{Meanwhile, due to the complicated ICFs for Fe species, the gas-phase Fe abundance is difficult to constrain accurately in observations \citep[e.g.,][]{fe_icf_r05}.
+In this subsection, we tried estimating the relative abundance of Fe by using abundance indicators including Fe lines. }